-The savings disappear overnight – the majority becomes impecunious itinerants drifting from place to place living a life in destitution.
-It increases the number of the marginalized who are willing to join the next group of militants if they are provided a good offer!
-In the case of Swat the loss to livelihoods alone is estimated conservatively to be more than Rs.
+Family savings disappear overnight – most people become destitute nomads.
+It increases the number of the marginalized who are willing to join the next group of militants if they are given a good offer, In the case of Swat the loss to livelihoods alone is estimated conservatively to be more than Rs.
 40 billion.
-The government placates the population and intellectuals by dream statements as if streams of milk and honey would soon be provided to the destitute through re-construction and re-building – some even speak of having a Marshal Plan as was provided to Germany and Japan for their re-construction.
-How impractical and fruitless.

-In Europe and Japan the Second World War destroyed the industrial and infrastructure assets.
-However, these nations retained the primary ingredient for the rebirth of an economy – their educated and skilled manpower as well as their experience of building institutions.
-The Marshal Plan succeeded because of the trained manpower and institutions and not because money was made available.

-One message that comes out quite clearly is – don’t deploy the military unless that is the last option because even if you succeed in breaking the back of the militants belonging to the class of 2010, ask what good that will that be for the class of 2011 or others who come afterwards, unless we are prepared to take steps to address the drivers of conflict on a long term basis.
-On top of the list is improvement in governance.

-Another important finding from areas that have remained for some period under the militants is that their presence did not have a negative impact on long term economic growth; life went on normally for the majority of the people.
-Families went on making a living except the elites who suffered a downturn in their fortunes.
-Is there a lesson here?
-Probably not, as this requires more research – it may be the case at the cusp of the trend; but the question is how will the long term trend shape out?

 The lessons are very clear.
 Military operations must be short where the possible unintended consequences are weighted.
+Even if it succeeds in breaking the militants belonging to the class of 2010, more militants will appear afterwards, unless we take steps to address the drivers of conflict on a long term basis.
+Topping this list is improvement in governance.
 Secondly, the operation must have a clear exit strategy based on hold and build elements that are budgeted before an operation begins.
-Otherwise we will continue to remain in constant warfare.
+Otherwise we will remain in constant warfare.
 Unfortunately most of the elements of future planning for the re-building of Swat are absent.
 If this be the case then will the district not relapse into warfare of the militants again?

 68% of the households felt that the military had neutralized the militants (Annex-1, Fig 59).
 However, if one believes that there is still a nexus between security and the Jihadist core it is possible that the situation might again deteriorate once again.